biblius/hextacy/README.md

   }
   ```

+The service has a single field that is completely generic, however in the impl block we bind it to the contract.

+The `#[component]` attribute macro will create a `ServiceContract` trait with signatures from the impl block and will implement the trait for the struct.
+This is done so that the api remains consistent because some components could potentially be swappable.
+Therefore, the macro should only be used when creating one-of components and is solely here to prevent writing the same items twice and to make the component easily mockable.
+When using multiple adapters that can be injected into the service, a proper trait should be written out.

-The service has a single field that is completely generic, however in the impl block we bind it to the api.
-This api serves as a layer of abstraction such that we now do not care what goes in the `repository` field so long as it implements `RepositoryApi`.
+The contract provides an api that serves as a layer of abstraction such that we now do not care what goes in the `repository` field so long as it implements `RepositoryContract`.
 This helps with the generic bounds in the upcoming adapter and makes testing the services a breeze!

 Now we have to define our adapter and is when we enter the esoteric realms of rust trait bounds: